Authors: Noah Golmant, Martha Morrissey, Carlos Silva, Felix Dorrek, Bernhard Stadlbauer, Rachel Engstrand, and Dick Cameron

 Our baselines were generally unbiased across the six projects with a relative root mean squared error of 49% (Fig. 3).

 Fig. 4 shows feature similarity between a sample project and its control.
-Large placebo outliers (placebo – control error) (Fig. 2d), which suggest room for improving our pixel-matching, generally seem to occur when input feature matching is poor.
+Large pseudo outliers (pseudo – control error) (Fig. 2d), which suggest room for improving our pixel-matching, generally seem to occur when input feature matching is poor.

 Pachama is expanding the geographic coverage of our input datasets to be able to run dynamic baselines across more regions for both REDD+ and non-REDD+ projects.
 We are also actively pursuing several lines of work to further improve and validate our baseline approach.